khashayardadashi/face-id/README.md

     app.run(debug=True)
 ```
 > [!IMPORTANT]
 > To check if the webcam is available on the user's device using JavaScript, you can use the `navigator.mediaDevices.getUserMedia` API.
-Here's a basic example:
+Here's a basic example :

 ```javascript
 // Check if the browser supports the mediaDevices API